dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Work in a Feature Branch
 ------------------------

-Test/develop new use cases in a GitHub feature branch.
-The branch should be named feature_<issue_number>_<description>.
+Test and develop new use cases in a GitHub feature branch.
-* <issue_number> is the number of the GitHub issue that corresponds to the new use case task.
+More information on this process can be found in the :ref:`GitHub Workflow <github-workflow>` chapter.
 If no GitHub issue for the new use case exists, create it, following the instructions to fill out the template.
-* <description> is a short description of the issue so that it can be easily identified from a list of branches.
 This branch will be the source of the pull request to merge the changes into the develop branch.

-More information on this process can be found in the :ref:`GitHub Workflow <github-workflow>` chapter.

 Use Case Category Directories
 -----------------------------

 New use cases will be put in the repository under parm/use_cases/model_applications/<CATEGORY> where <CATEGORY> is one of the following:

 * medium_range
 * s2s (Subseasonal to Seasonal)